Brief: This is a detailed guide showing you how to install GNOME Shell Extensions manually or easily via a browser.

 sudo apt install gnome-shell-extensions

-You’ll have to reboot your system (or maybe just restart GNOME Shell, I don’t remember it at this point).
-After that, start GNOME Tweaks and you’ll find a few extensions installed.
+You’ll find a few extensions installed.
 You can just toggle the button to start using an installed extension.

-GNOME project has an entire website dedicated to extensions.
+The GNOME project has an entire website dedicated to extensions.
 That’s not it.
 You can find, install, and manage your extensions on this website itself.
-No need even for GNOME Tweaks tool.
+No need even for the GNOME Extensions app.

-But in order to install extensions a web browser, you need two things: a browser add-on and a native host connector in your system.
+But to install extensions through a web browser, you need a browser add-on and a native host connector in your system.

 When you visit the GNOME Shell Extensions website, you’ll see a message like this:

 “To control GNOME Shell extensions using this site you must install GNOME Shell integration that consists of two parts: browser extension and native host messaging application.”

 You can simply click on the suggested add-on link in your web browser.

 Step 2: Install a native connector

 Just installing a browser add-on won’t help you.
 You’ll still see an error like this: